camminady/NetflixChallenge/README.md

   V                 95.826 MiB 100480507-element Array{UInt8,1}
 ```

-## Preprocessing the raw data
+## Reproducing the data

-To reproduce the data, follow this description.
+To reproduce the data, follow the two steps below.

 1) Download the raw data from this [archive](https://archive.org/download/nf_prize_dataset.tar) and place the extracted files in this folder.

 2) Execute all cells in the `InitialPreProcessing.ipynb`.
 This might take up to 20 minutes.